openenergymonitor/emontx4/emontx4_emonbase_install.md

 # EmonTx4, emonVs & emonBase Install Guide

 The following guide covers installation of the EmonTx4 6x input energy monitor in combination with an emonBase (RaspberryPi base-station).
-Using an EmonTx with an emonBase provides full local emoncms data logging and visualisation capabilities.
+Using an EmonTx with an emonBase provides full local emoncms data logging and visualisation capabilities as well as the option to expand data input from other devices.

 The following EmonTx4, emonVs and emonBase bundle will soon be available in the OpenEnergyMonitor shop with all the parts needed to build this configuration: